davidmarble/cookbook-python/README.md

 `virtualenvwrapper` if the configuration option `WORKON_HOME` is set (see the `virtualenvwrapper` recipe below).

-The default recipe checks if the target already has python installed and if it meets a minimum version (default is 2.7.1).
-If the minimum version is not met by the default python or ['python']['prefix_dir']/bin/python (default is /usr/local/bin/python), the recipe will install by `install_method`, which defaults to "package" (the python::package recipe).
+The default recipe checks installs the platform version of python and checks if it meets a minimum version (default is 2.7.1).
+If the minimum version is not met by the default python or /usr/local/bin/python, the recipe will install by source.
+You can skip the platform python install by specifying `install_method` as "source" (the default is "package").

 You can override the default options in your configuration.
 For example: